E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 ![image](https://github.com/E008001/Simple-Image-Classification-Model/blob/master/U-Net.png)

-U-Net use for medical image segmentation
+U-Net used to medical image segmentation

 ### Importing Library
 To begin, import the **torch** and **torchvision** frameworks and their libraries with **numpy**, **pandas**, and **sklearn**.
 Libraries and functions used in the code below include: